 I. Evaluation of Board, Committees and Senior Management.
 The Committee shall oversee the evaluation of the Board of Directors and facilitate the evaluation of committees of the Board of Directors.
 The Committee shall report annually to the Board of Directors on the results of these evaluations.
 In addition, with respect to the evaluation of the CEO, the Committee shall review the process for the CEO’s annual evaluation and ensure that it is implemented.

 J. Succession Planning.
 The Committee shall ensure that the Board of Directors undertakes, as needed, a periodic review of the succession plans relating to positions held by executive officers of the Company.

 K. Trading in Company Stock.
 Not less frequently than annually, the Committee shall review the Company’s policies relating to trading in shares of securities issued by the Company and shall receive a report for the preceding twelve (12) months of compliance with such policies by directors and executive officers of the Company.

 L. Other Risk Oversight Responsibilities.
 The Committee shall review other areas of potential risk and the Company’s assessment and mitigation efforts with respect to such risks, as requested by the Board of Directors from time to time.

 M. Indemnification and Insurance.
 The Committee shall periodically review matters relating to indemnification of officers and directors of the Company and directors and officers liability insurance.

-P. Environmental, Social and Governance Activities.
-The Committee shall periodically review the Company’s activities and disclosures related to environmental, social and governance matters and related issues of significance to the Company, the communities in which it operates, and its shareholders and employees.
+P. Sustainability Activities.
+The Committee shall periodically review the Company’s activities and disclosures related to sustainability, including environmental, social and governance matters, and related issues of significance to the Company, the communities in which it operates, and its shareholders and employees.